PipedreamHQ/docs/docs/README.md

 # Documentation

-Welcome to Pipedream!
-Our goal is to build the best automation platform for developers.
-The service is [free](/pricing/) (with a few reasonable [limits](/limits/)).

-These docs provide an overview of how the platform works, from the simplest workflow to the deepest technical details of the service.
-We hope they answer most of your questions.
-If not, or if you have any feedback or ideas about the product, please [reach out](/support/).
-We'd love to hear from you!

-If you've got a specific question, use the search box at the top-right of the page to find answers.
+Pipedream is a [free](/pricing/) service for developers to build and run [workflows](/notebook/) that integrate your apps, data, and APIs — no servers or infrastructure to manage!

+- Pipedream executes your workflow on every event (e.g., [HTTP requests](/notebook/sources/#webhook-sources) or a [schedule](/cron/)).

+- Add steps to run Node.js [code](/notebook/code/) and [actions](/notebook/actions/).

+- Steps are executed in the order they appear in your workflow.

+- Select events to inspect export values, logs and errors for each step.

+Workflow code is [public](/public-workflows/) so the community can discover and fork it.
+Your workflow execution and event data is **private**.

+If you have any questions or feedback, [join us on Slack](https://pipedream.com/community/) or [reach out](/support/)!

 If you're new to Pipedream, [start here](/what-is-pipedream/).